-The "Berliner Nachtung" is an interdisciplinary seminar series about the
+The "Berliner Nachtungen" is an interdisciplinary seminar series about the

 To get email notifications about future Nachtungen and links to eNachtungen, sign up